 - 124. Id.
 Pharr wrote: "There is no way to estimate the value of your assistance to us in completing this work, and we feel that by all rights you are definitely a collaborator-really one of the authors-in this enterprise.
 Although you have not been willing to accept full credit for your part in our work, you are certainly entitled to one of the author's copies that the publisher sent us."
 Id. - 125.
 Letter from Fred Blume to Clyde Pharr, Professor, University of Texas (Jan.
 17, 1952) (available in Blume Collection, H69-10, supra note 32). - 126.
 The first is 2/24/52 and the last is 6/1/52. - 127.
 Letter from Clyde Pharr, Professor, University of Texas, to Fred Blume (Feb.
-9, 1952) (available in Blume Collection, H69-10, supra note 32). - 128.
-Fred Blume, Unpublished prècis (n.d.) (annex to letter from Fred Blume to R. R. Hamilton, Dean, University of Wyoming Law School (Oct.
-29, 1956)) (available in Blume Collection, H69-10, supra note 32). - 129.
-Letter from Fred Blume to George D. Humphrey, President, University of Wyoming (Mar.
-22, 1957) (available in Blume Collection, H69-10, supra note 32).
+9, 1952) (available in Blume Collection, H69-10, supra note 32).

-ter (again in connection with Blume's being granted the honorary degree), Blume described his fifteen-volume, 4521-page manuscript translation and indicated he would leave it, together with his private library, to the university.
-The next year, Blume's hopes may have risen somewhat in response to Pharr's optimism, and he urged Pharr to retain his annotations, 131 but that marked the last time he mentioned the subject to Pharr.
+Justinian's Code and the Novels published, perhaps because he head not heard from Pharr in that period.
+In a prècis of his career that he sent as an enclosure to Dean R.R.
+Hamilton of the University of Wyoming Law School in anticipation of receiving an honorary doctor of laws degree, Blume notes that he assisted Pharr in translating the Theodosian Code and quotes Pharr's praise of him in the preface of that book, but he says nothing about the likely publication of his life's work, the Justinian's Code and Novels.
+Moreover, less than a year later, in March 1957, Blume wrote to Dr. George Humphrey, president of the University of Wyoming: "I doubt, because of lack of money, that my translation will be published in my lifetime."
+In this same letter (again in connection with Blume's being granted the honorary degree), Blume described his fifteen-volume, 4521-page manuscript translation and indicated he would leave it, together with his private library, to the university.
+The next year, Blume's hopes may have risen somewhat in response to Pharr's optimism, and he urged Pharr to retain his annotations, but that marked the last time he mentioned the subject to Pharr.

 ¶47 Pharr seems to have kept working on Justinian's Code during this time even though he did not write to Blume about it.
 In response to Blume's October 1956 letter in which Blume tangentially refers to the translation, Pharr implied it was still a going concern with him.
-"You did the harder part of this task, and it is enormously easier for me to revise your translation, which is at least 95 percent correct, than it would be for me to draft my own translation without the help that you gave."
-He also indicated he was writing again to Professor Max Rheinstein of the University of Chicago to inquire about funding.
-133
+"You did the harder part of this task, and it is enormously easier for me to revise your translation, which is